RealFormer: Transformer Likes Residual Attention: Experiments

 BERT~\citep{Devlin-2019-bert} has been the standard way of transferring knowledge from large unlabeled text corpora by pre-training a bidirectional Transformer encoder.
 Numerous downstream NLP tasks suffering from scarcity of supervised data have benefited considerably by fine-tuning a pre-trained BERT model.
 This drives us to adopt BERT as the main evaluation setup for RealFormer.

-\paragraph{Experiment setup.} We follow the standard BERT pre-training setup (dataset: Wikipedia + BookCorpus, vocab: uncased 30K, max sequence length: 512\footnote{Unlike BERT which uses a reduced sequence length for the first 90\% of steps, we always use 512 for simplicity.}, dropout: 10\%, learning rate: 1e-4, learning rate schedule: warm up and then linearly decay to 0, weight decay: 0.01, optimizer: AdamW, objective: Masked Language Modeling + Next Sentence Prediction, etc.) to compare all three Transformer models: Post-LN, Pre-LN, and RealFormer.
-We experiment with Transformer architectures with a wide spectrum of sizes, from Small and Base all the way to xLarge, as detailed in Table~\ref{table:bert-arch}.
+\paragraph{Experiment setup.} Our experiments are based on the official BERT repository\footnote{\url{https://github.com/google-research/bert}}.
+We follow the standard pre-training setup (dataset: Wikipedia + BookCorpus, vocab: uncased 30K, max sequence length: 512\footnote{Unlike BERT which uses a reduced sequence length for the first 90\% of steps, we always use 512 for simplicity.}, dropout: 10\%, learning rate: 1e-4, learning rate schedule: warm up and then linearly decay to 0, weight decay: 0.01, optimizer: AdamW, objective: Masked Language Modeling + Next Sentence Prediction, etc.) to compare three Transformer models: Post-LN, Pre-LN, and RealFormer.
+We experiment with Transformer architectures with a wide spectrum of sizes as detailed in Table~\ref{table:bert-arch}.
 For simplicity, all models are pre-trained 1M steps with a mini-batch size of 512 (except that xLarge uses 256 to avoid TPU OOM).
 Note that we use a larger mini-batch size than~\citet{Devlin-2019-bert}, \emph{i.e.}, doubling the amount of pre-training epochs, to show more complete behavior of different models.

-We use exactly the same setup for all three Transformer architectures except that for the Pre-LN Transformer we follow the initialization strategy suggested by~\citet{Radford-2019-gpt2} and~\citet{Child-2019-sparsetransformer}.\footnote{We also experimented with the initialization strategy used by BERT but with similar results.} Note that for simplicity RealFormer inherits all hyper-parameter setups from Post-LN Transformer unless otherwise specified.
+We use exactly the same setup for all three Transformer architectures except that for the Pre-LN Transformer we follow the initialization strategy suggested by~\citet{Radford-2019-gpt2} and~\citet{Child-2019-sparsetransformer}.\footnote{We also tried BERT-style initialization in our pilot experiments but without success.} Note that for simplicity RealFormer reuses all hyper-parameter setups from Post-LN Transformer unless otherwise specified.
+We use running sum of attention scores for all RealFormer models except xLarge (for which we use running mean for reasons discussed in Section~\ref{sec:realformer}).

-All experiments are performed on 128 or 256 TPU v3 cores depending on model sizes.
+All experiments are performed on 128 or 256 TPU v3 cores depending on model sizes (see Appendix~\ref{sec:appendix:bert} for details).